OcMalde/fuse-phylotree/README.md

                         iTOL project name where to upload
 ```

->**:warning: Infering the gene tree using the pipeline option ```--infer_gene_tree```** When running the analysis without a gene tree as input (with ```--infer_gene_tree INFER_GENE_TREE```), a default rooted tree will be generated (note that you must explicitly include the keyword ```INFER_GENE_TREE``` as the parameter for this option to confirm that you intend to perform this step).
+>**:warning: Infering the gene tree using the pipeline option ```--infer_gene_tree```** When running the analysis without a gene tree as input (with ```--infer_gene_tree```), a default rooted tree will be generated.
 However, for optimal results, **it is strongly recommended to infer a properly rooted gene tree prior to analysis and use it as the input for the gene_tree option**.
 The gene phylogenetic tree serves as a critical template for the entire analysis, thus it is essential that a reliable and accurately rooted gene tree is prepared and utilized.

 </details>